folio-org/okapi/doc/guide.md

 guidelines as far as practically possible.

  * No trailing slashes
- * Always expect and return proper Json objects, or lists of such
+ * Always expect and return proper JSON objects, or lists of such
  * The primary key should always be called 'id'

 We try to make the Okapi code exemplary, so that it would serve well as